 - Worst case scenario you may not even be able to produce any of the above items at all and will begin receiving penalties and surcharges from HMRC.

-The above problems are caused by the following:
+The problems above are caused by the following:

 - Misplaced paperwork resulting in unentered invoices.